M-Avinash/IOT-and-Machine-Learning/README.md

-# SAP-Leonardo
+# Ai/ML and IoT
-Arduino / NodeMCU Sketches and Python scripts for IOT 2.0 and IOT 4.0 SAP Leonardo
+Arduino / NodeMCU Sketches and Python scripts for a better understanding on Ai/ML and IoT